How to Apply

 There are three ways that you can apply for a Summer Associate position:

 - Online application.
 You can submit an application here.
-Please include a cover letter and resume, and convert your materials to PDF format before uploading or attaching to an email.
+Please include a cover letter and resume, and convert your materials to PDF format before uploading.

-If you are 2L applying online, you will have the greatest chance of being considered for a screen interview if you submit your materials through our online application system between July 10 and August 10.
+If you are a 2L applying online, you will have the greatest chance of being considered for a screen interview if you submit your materials through our online application system between December 1, 2020 and February 10, 2021.

 In addition to your resume, we will need a copy of your law school transcript and a writing sample (typically between 5-7 pages of your unedited work).
 We encourage you to give special consideration to a strong cover letter in which you identify why you would like to work at Robins Kaplan.